NearHuscarl/SpriteExtractor/README.md

 ## Template string

-Here are all the available placholders to populate template string
+Here are all of the available placholders to populate template string

 | Placeholder | Description                         |
 |:-----------:|-------------------------------------|